 Making Sense, 2015, Installation and printed material.
-Materials and text follow images.
+Materials, text, video documentation following images.

 450nm of Tokyo blue photography gel